crclark/fdb_ray_clone/README.md

 # High-priority TODOs

-- If a worker dies temporarily and comes back up, the future it is working on will be stuck forever because the worker death logic on the client won't trigger.
-Need to add a concept of current worker future so the worker can check if it has any work in progress when it comes back up.
-To be safe, it should simply relinquish that future, just in case it came back up with different resources than when it crashed and can no longer actually fulfill the future.
 - Implement a general put().
 See TODO on FutureResult class.
 - Implement actors.
 Method calls on actors could be futures with locality constraints.
 Actors themselves could either be stored in buffers and deserialized/reserialized on every call (easier, but limiting), or stored separately in the Store.